The Sun Times (Owen Sound)

-The Sun Times is a local newspaper which services the Bruce-Grey-Owen Sound area in the Canadian province of Ontario.
-Its headquarters are in Owen Sound, and is owned and operated by Postmedia.
+The Sun Times is a local newspaper that services the Bruce-Grey-Owen Sound area of the Canadian province of Ontario.
+Its headquarters are in Owen Sound and the newspaper is owned and operated by Postmedia.

 History

 The Times newspaper was founded in 1853 and The Sun newspaper was founded in 1893; they amalgamated in 1918.
-Daily editions of the amalgamated paper started in 1922.
+Daily editions began in 1922.

-Effective January 31, 2023, Sun Times changed from five-day publication to three days: Tuesday, Thursday, and Saturday.
-Previously it had changed from a weekly to five days when it dropped Monday publication.
+Effective January 31, 2023, The Sun Times changed from five-day publication to three days: Tuesday, Thursday and Saturday.
 It publishes an e-edition on the same days.

-As of June 2022, Jennifer Kho has held the position of the Executive Editor.
+Jennifer Kho has held the position of executive editor since June 2022.